-The paper is structured as follows.
+The article is structured as follows.
 In the next section, we discuss the testable hypotheses.
 In Section 2, we review the literature.
 Section 3 describes the institutional background and provides summary statistics on our experiment.
 In Section 4, we explain the statistical methodology.
 The results are presented in Section 5.1 for the equity market and in Sections 5.2 and 5.3 for the currency market.
-Though we focus our attention on the announcement of the index redefinition, we discuss briefly in section 5.4 how the market reacted when the index changes were implemented.
+Though we focus our attention on the announcement of the index redefinition, we discuss briefly in Section 5.4 how the market reacted when the index changes were implemented.
 Section 6 features a discussion of our findings.
 In Section 6.1, we examine whether the index redefinition had any impact on currencies' comovement.
 In Section 6.2, we discuss whether the effect on the level of exchange rates should persist.
 A conclusion follows.

-1 Hypotheses
+1. Hypotheses

 We develop two testable hypotheses that help structure our empirical analysis.
 The index redefinition presents a natural experiment in which the equity flows result from exogenous rebalancing needs of global index funds.
 This implies that these flows are not related to asymmetric information shocks or other endogenous shocks.
 The event study therefore allows us to assess directly whether exogenous global equity flows have an impact on domestic equity prices and exchange rates.
 Our analysis proceeds in two steps, starting from the equity market (Hypothesis H1) and then moving to the currency market (Hypothesis H2).
-Under hypothesis H1, stocks are not perfect substitutes for one another in international equity markets - their global demand slopes down.
-Hence, upweighted stocks see their demand shift up and their price rise, while downweighted stocks see their demand shift down and their price fall.
+Under Hypothesis H1, stocks are not perfect substitutes for one another in international equity markets-their global demand slopes down.
+Hence, upweighted stocks see their demand shift up and their price fall.